Saturday, April 6, 2024

 Betsy's vinyl color is white, which I think is a fascinating choice set against her colorful hair and feathers.
 It's a very cool look.
 I also find her face surprisingly striking.

 She's got very classic LDD facial design going on with her eye shape and her harsh brows, and she has nearly-colorless eyes that are heterochromic--green on her right, grey on her left!
 It's so easy to overlook because her eyes look white from a distance, and it's such a distinctive trait to throw in.
-Betsy also has pink-colored freckles that complement her red hair, but I don't think any other LDD has had them.
+Betsy also has pink-colored freckles that complement her red hair, and I think the only other LDD to have freckles was nursery-rhyme Jill (of "Jack and" fame).
 Maybe Toy Box Philosopher Emily should have chosen this doll when she looked at LDD way back when, because redheaded freckled Betsy is sporting Emily's favorite look!

-So that's crimping and freckles that set her apart entirely, and heterochromia done for non-Frankenstein reasons.
+So that's crimping that's totally unique in the brand, a rare use of freckles, and heterochromia done for non-Frankenstein reasons.
 Betsy's design is way more interesting than it needed to be for this role, and I love that she has these funky little features going on to set her apart.

 Betsy's eyes feature grotesquely beautiful blended red and purple smudging to sink them in, and she has undereye creases like Lottie's to suggest something has taken its toll on her...maybe one of the tampered teas.
 Betsy's lips are thin and very dark red.
 While I think she's very cute and LDD-classic, Betsy is not a sweet little girl with this face.
 This is a bossy, evil kid.